 Vice President, Program Management

-Mr. James Fornof is Vice President, Program Management at Lightbridge Corporation, providing leadership, management and oversight of projects involving government funding, and assisting the company with the implementation of corporate goals and strategic initiatives.
+Mr. James Fornof is Vice President, Program Management at Lightbridge Corporation, providing leadership, management and oversight of projects, and assisting the company with the implementation of corporate goals and strategic initiatives.

 Prior to joining the company in 2018, Mr. Fornof held several senior roles in nuclear projects and operations and power services.
 He was Director of International Nuclear Operations at Fluor Power Group, a global Fortune 500 firm, where he was responsible for nuclear projects globally, including new build EPC, operating plant capital improvements and decommissioning.
 He led international nuclear development pursuits in the United Kingdom, Argentina, Poland and Saudi Arabia, including client interface, technology partnering, and supply chain development.